 The venue is usually a vacant space which is used as a temporary shop front.
 The idea is make customers feel special and privileged to have found ‘the event.’
 Often news of a pop-up is broadcast through the web to create a collectors' buzz.
 Pop-up retail has been used to sell discounted wares like books but has become more and more popular retailing specialist shoes and other apparel.
 One reason for the popularity of Pop-Up Retail is the escalating rents shop keepers need to pay particularly in shopping malls.
 A wealth of significant empty-space in city centres gives opportunity for both entrepreneurs and big brands to retail their goods without the overheads of a five-year lease.

-Even Gucci opened temporary pop-up shops (called Gucci Icon-Temporary) in seven cities around the world (Miami Beach, New York City, London, Berlin, Paris, Hong Kong and Tokyo).
+Even Gucci opened temporary pop-up shops (called Gucci Icon-Temporary) in selected cities around the world (Miami Beach, New York City, London, Berlin, Paris, Hong Kong and Tokyo).

 One major drawback with Pop-ups is return policies are often much stricter.
 When a temporary store is part of a chain however you can usually return an item to another location but one-time operations do mean consumer beware.